NOMINATION DEADLINE: Deadline has passed but we are accepting submissions until further notice.

 Decisions will be made soon so submit earlier than later for the best chance of approval.

 About the Conference

-The International Mass Timber Conference is an annual, global conference on the use of cross-laminated timber (CLT) and other mass timber in mid- to high-rise construction.
+The International Mass Timber Conference is an annual, global conference on the use of cross-laminated timber (CLT) and other mass timber in manufacturing and mid- to high-rise construction.
 The conference is produced by Forest Business Network in cooperation with the wood design experts at WoodWorks-Wood Products Council.